King George (1797 ship)

 King George was a French ship that the British captured circa 1797.
 Her new owners renamed her and employed her as a Liverpool-based slave ship.
-She made three complete voyages carrying slaves from Africa to the West Indies and was lost on her fourth voyage in February 1803 as she returned to Liverpool after having delivered slaves to Havana.
+She made three complete voyages in the triangular trade, transporting enslaved peoples from Africa to the West Indies.
+She was lost on her fourth voyage in February 1803 as she returned to Liverpool after having delivered captives to Havana.

 Career

+King George first appeared in Lloyd's Register in the volume for 1798.
+It showed her master as Phillips, her ownership as being Liverpool, and her voyage as London to Liverpool.

-1st slave trading voyage (1798–1799)
+1st voyage transporting enslaved people (1798–1799)

 Captain Samuel Hensley acquired a letter of marque on 13 February 1798.
 He sailed from Liverpool on 20 March.
+In 1798, 160 vessels sailed from English ports, bound for Africa and the transportation of enslaved people; 149 sailed from Liverpool.

-King George gathered her slaves at the Congo River.
-She delivered them to Demerara on 10 September, where she landed 540 slaves.
+King George acquired captives at the Congo River.
+She arrived at Demerara on 10 September with 540 captives.
 She left Demerara on 4 October and arrived back at Liverpool on 4 January 1799.
 She had left Liverpool with 54 crew members and she suffered three crew deaths on the voyage.

-2nd slave trading voyage (1799–1800)
+2nd voyage transporting enslaved people (1799–1800)

 Captain Radcliffe Shimmins acquired a letter of marque on 5 March 1799.
-He sailed from Liverpool on 6 April 1799 to gather slaves from the West Coast of Africa.
-King George delivered 394 slaves to Demerara on 18 March 1800.
-She departed Demerara on 11 April.
-She arrived at Liverpool on 21 June.
+He sailed from Liverpool on 6 April 1799 to acquire captives from the West Coast of Africa.
+In 1799, 156 vessels sailed from English ports, bound for Africa and the transportation of enslaved people; 134 sailed from Liverpool.

+King George arrived with 394 captives at Demerara on 18 March 1800.
+She departed Demerara on 11 April and arrived at Liverpool on 21 June.
 She had left with 54 crew members and she suffered 16 deaths on the voyage.

-3rd slave trading voyage (1800–1802)
+3rd voyage transporting enslaved people (1800–1802)

 Captain Cobb Taylor acquired a letter of marque on 4 September 1800.
 He sailed from Liverpool on 6 November 1800.
+In 1800, 133 vessels sailed from English ports, bound for Africa and the transportation of enslaved people; 120 sailed from Liverpool.

-She arrived at Demerara on 6 September 1801.
-There she delivered some 300 slaves.
+King George arrived at Demerara on 6 September 1801, with some 300 captives.
 Lloyd's List (LL) reported that she had grounded on the Demerara Bar on 25 September as she sailed for England, but that she was expected to be gotten off slight damage.
 She sailed from Demerara on 13 November 1801 and arrived back at Liverpool on 18 January 1802.
-She had left Liverpool with 45 crew members and she suffered 10 crew deaths on the voyage.
+She had left Liverpool with 45 crew members and she had suffered 10 crew deaths on the voyage.